juansalvatore/googleMapsToCSV/README.md

 First you should:
 `npm install`

-Second you should create a file named keys.js inside ./config, copy and paste the contents inside keys_dev.js and finally replace the string GOOGLE_MAPS_API_KEY with your Google Maps API key.
+Second you should create a file named keys.js inside `./config`, copy and paste the contents inside `keys_dev.js` and finally replace the string `GOOGLE_MAPS_API_KEY` with your Google Maps API key.

 ### Arguments